makbeta/simple-csv-xls-exporter/readme.txt

 === Simple CSV/XLS Exporter ===

+Author: Shambix
-Contributors: Shambix, Dukessa
+Contributors: Dukessa
 Author URL: http://www.shambix.com
-Tags: csv, xls, export, excel, custom fields, custom post types Requires at least: 4
+Tags: csv, xls, export, excel, custom fields, custom post types, export products, export posts Requires at least: 4
-Tested up to: 4.6.1
+Tested up to: 4.7.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Export posts to CSV or XLS, through a link/button, from backend / frontend.
+Export any content to CSV or XLS, through a link/button, from backend / frontend.
 Supports custom post types, WooCommerce, custom taxonomies, post statuses & fields.

 == Description ==

 This plugin allows you to export your posts to CSV or XLS file, through a simple link/button, from either backend or frontend.

-> ***Supports**
+> **Supports**
 * custom post types
 * custom post statuses
 * custom taxonomies
 * custom fields
 * WooCommerce products, categories and fields

+> **Next Release**
+* export only current user posts

 You can set the default post type, with its taxonomies and custom fields, that you wish to export, from the Settings page.